rasalves/SCORE_IJF/README.md

 ## Date of Assembly

 This reproducibility package was completed on **November 29, 2024**.
-The routines have been adapted to allow experiments to be reproduced in any computing environment, ensuring flexibility and applicability to a variety of setups.
+The routines have been adapted to allow experiments to be reproduced in diverse computing environment, ensuring flexibility and applicability to a variety of setups.

 ## Author